 Understanding just-in-time (JIT) VM access

-This page explains the principles behind Azure Security Center's just-in-time (JIT) VM access feature and the logic behind the recommendation.
+This page explains the principles behind Microsoft Defender for Cloud's just-in-time (JIT) VM access feature and the logic behind the recommendation.

-To learn how to apply JIT to your VMs using the Azure portal (either Security Center or Azure Virtual Machines) or programatically, see How to secure your management ports with JIT.
+To learn how to apply JIT to your VMs using the Azure portal (either Defender for Cloud or Azure Virtual Machines) or programmatically, see How to secure your management ports with JIT.

 The risk of open management ports on a virtual machine

 Threat actors actively hunt accessible machines with open management ports, like RDP or SSH.
 All of your virtual machines are potential targets for an attack.
 When a VM is successfully compromised, it's used as the entry point to attack further resources within your environment.

 As with all cybersecurity prevention techniques, your goal should be to reduce the attack surface.
 In this case, that means having fewer open ports, especially management ports.

 Your legitimate users also use these ports, so it's not practical to keep them closed.

 To solve this dilemma, Microsoft Defender for Cloud offers JIT.
 With JIT, you can lock down the inbound traffic to your VMs, reducing exposure to attacks while providing easy access to connect to VMs when needed.

 How JIT operates with network security groups and Azure Firewall